On the 26th of March, Etsy sent out an email to members of its popular affiliate scheme, detailing a rather significant change to the program’s rules.

 Etsy sellers have been expressing surprise at this change because they were unaware that Pinterest actually do not allow affiliate links.

 Certainly Pinterest didn’t allow such links in the past.
 But in May 2016, they changed the rule and announced “Affiliate links are now allowed on Pinterest!”
 This announcement is still live on Pinterest – https://business.pinterest.com/en/blog/affiliate-links-are-now-allowed-on-pinterest

 Amazon Associates, the affiliate scheme for Amazon, also are saying Pinterest does indeed allow their affiliate links – https://amazon-affiliate.eu/en/affiliate-links-allowed-pinterest/

 I could not find any evidence that Pinterest have reversed their decision and no longer allow Etsy affiliate links.

 So where has Etsy got this from?

-I have contacted Etsy (28 March) and asked if they could please provide me with the source that Pinterest no longer accepts affliliate links.
-I have also contacted Pinterest to ask them to clarify the situation from their end.
+28th March – I contacted Etsy and asked if they could please provide me with the source that Pinterest no longer accepts affliliate links.
+On the same day I have also contacted Pinterest to ask them to clarify the situation from their end.

 I am sure there are many Etsy sellers (and indeed, Pinterest affiliate pinners) who are concerned about this significant change.